Thursday, August 2, 2012

 It may sound silly to any non-sewers/crafters that are reading, but quilting and sewing can actually be rather hard on your body at times, especially if you are crafting often!
 So, I want to take the opportunity to talk today about some of the techniques and tricks I use in order to protect myself!
 Even if you don't have physical limitations, it's still important to take proper care of yourself in order avoid injury.
 Let's get started!

-soft grip Fiskars rotary cutters, but found that the way I was squeezing it caused me additional pain.
-Last year I switched to one of these straight Olfa rotary cutters and it's made a big difference for me.
+contour Fiskars rotary cutters, but found that the way I was squeezing it caused me additional pain.
+Last year I switched to one of these quick change Olfa rotary cutters and it's made a big difference for me.
 My wrists feel better and I don't get raw patches or blisters from it.
 And I use it nearly everyday!

 In terms of holding your acrylic ruler in place when you're getting ready to cut, you might find one of these Gypsy Grippers helpful.
 I have used one once before, but found I couldn't squeeze it very well, so it wasn't very useful for me.
 My current method is slightly embarrassing though!
 My table is relatively short, so I actually bring my knee around on to the table to hold my ruler.
 It looks ridiculous, but it works!
 The real solution though, is to simply change your blade more often.
 I now do that much more than I used to!
 I can find the Fiskars rotary blades cheaper, and they fit my Olfa cutter just fine!